 During college, Greg studied psychology with a focus in neuroscience.
 He was deeply fascinated by the human mind and the determinants of personality and behavior.
 While studying neuroscience, he felt inspired by the inclinations of changing the physical structure of our brains through focusing our minds and thoughts on particular intentions.
 During a conversation with his mentor and research professor, the seed of wilderness therapy was planted.

 Greg’s love for the outdoors became apparent during his studies as a wilderness professional.
 This propelled him into developing a career as a mountain guide, studying the ins and outs of risk assessment, and creating high-quality inspiring experiences for people in many types of wilderness environments.
-Greg began working at Open Sky as a field guide in 2010 and has worked as a guide for Outward Bound, a teacher and guide for Plattsburgh State University’s Expeditionary Studies program, a rock climbing and mountain guide for San Juan Mountain Guides.
-He has worked in many different positions at Open Sky as well, including roles on the Medical and Transport teams.
+Greg began working at Open Sky as a field guide in 2010 and has worked as a guide for Outward Bound, a teacher and guide for Plattsburgh State University’s Expeditionary Studies program, and a rock climbing and mountain guide for San Juan Mountain Guides.
+He has worked in many different positions at Open Sky as well, including roles on the Medical and Intake teams.

 While completing his Master’s degree in Counseling Psychology at the Pacifica Graduate Institute in Santa Barbara, CA, Greg has moved into the role of Associate Therapist at Open Sky, facilitating Family Quests.